 Just like cruises, tours are best booked last-minute.
 Tour companies need to fill the seats just like cruise companies because once that trip departs, they still have the same costs.
 Last-minute tour bookings work the same way as cruise bookings.
-My favorite company, G Adventures (I’ve been using them since my first trip abroad), often has 15-30% discounts on last-minute tours.
+My favorite company, Intrepid Travel, often has 15-30% discounts on last-minute tours.
 That’s some pretty good savings.

 Why are tours and cruises so cheap last-minute?
 Well, think about how people plan vacations.
 People are predisposed to planning.
 You get the time off work, you book your vacation, you buy your flight, and you go.
 Since people pre-book, prices are higher in advance because these companies understand booking patterns and then price accordingly.
 Hardly anyone wakes up and says “Today, I’m going on a cruise.”
 So as departure time nears, companies know people aren’t likely to turn up and book on departure day so they sweeten the point to increase bookings.
 So take the time off work, wait until the week before, see what’s cheap, and then go.

 If you’ve been thinking about doing something positive or giving back for a while, voluntourism might just be the way to do it.
 The really good volunteer organizations will usually cover your room and board so you just need to cover the cost of a plane ticket.
 Moreover, you aren’t going to have many chances to spend extra money either on your trip since you’ll be “working” and waking up early.
 Volunteering gives you a chance to give back to communities around the world without spending a lot of money.